tongshuy/online-learning-platform/README.md

 The system uses a **primary companion + auxiliary support** model.

 Learners can receive support from different companions as their needs change across learning activities.

+During learning, the **Coordinator Agent** can dynamically route each request to the companion that best matches the learner's current need.
+This allows the system to move beyond a one-time initial match and provide context-aware support as learning situations change.

 ### 3. Chapter-Based Learning Environment